yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     MSSQLSERVER_DATABASE=todos_db \
     MSSQLSERVER_HOST=localhost \
     MSSQLSERVER_PORT=1433 \
-    java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=10
+    java -jar ./target/todo-list-bootable.jar -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=1000
     ```

+    If your cluster is working, you will see the following trace in the server console log:

+    ```
+    INFO  [org.infinispan.CLUSTER] (thread-7,ejb,node1) ISPN000094: Received new cluster view for channel ejb: [node1|1] (2) [node1, node2]
+    ```

     > [!NOTE]
     > By default the Bootable JAR configures the JGroups subsystem to use the UDP protocol and sends messages to discover other cluster members to the 230.0.0.4 multicast address.
 To properly verify the clustering capabilities on your local machine, your Operating System should be capable of sending and receiving multicast datagrams and route them to the 230.0.0.4 IP through your ethernet interface.
 Check your network configuration and verify this is working if you see warnings related to the cluster on the server logs.
+You should see the following log trace in hhe console log if your cluster is working:

 1. Open `http://localhost:8080/` in your browser to visit the application home page.
 If you have created more instances, you can access them by shifting the port number, for example `http://localhost:9080/`.
 The application will look similar to the following image:

     ![ToDo EAP demo Application](./media/howto-deploy-java-eap-app/todo-demo-application.png)

-1. Check the application health endpoints.
+1. Check the application health endpoints (live and ready).
 These endpoints will be used by OpenShift to verify when your pod is live and ready to receive user requests:

    ```bash
     todo-list (bootable-jar) $ curl http://localhost:9990/health/live
     {"status":"UP","checks":[{"name":"SuccessfulCheck","status":"UP"}]}

     todo-list (bootable-jar) $ curl http://localhost:9990/health/ready
     {"status":"UP","checks":[{"name":"deployments-status","status":"UP","data":{"todo-list.war":"OK"}},{"name":"server-state","status":"UP","data":{"value":"running"}},{"name":"boot-errors","status":"UP"},{"name":"DBConnectionHealthCheck","status":"UP"}]}
     ```